 On Tacswap's "Best Practices" page, they suggest using PayPal for payments.
 That's a big mistake.
 PayPal explicitly prohibits transactions for firearms, ammunition, and many accessories.
 It will seize funds that are related to such transactions.
 That is why Tacswap offers guidance on how to violate PayPal's terms without being detected:

 Always use a secure payment method with purchase protection/guarantee such as PayPal Goods & Services. ...
 If using PayPal we suggest you NOT write anything gun related in PayPal payments.
 If you absolutely must write a comment, say something generic like "outdoor equipment".
 Anything gun related can get the seller's PayPal account banned.
 It does not matter if it's Friends and Family or Goods & Services or if you don't file a claim, they will consider it a violation of their TOS.

-In short, Tacswap's "Best Practices" for payments are NOT best practices.
-They promote a dangerous approach that was common years ago, before there was a better alternative.
-To make matters worse, it's an approach that enriches anti-gunners.
-But the choice is yours.
+Ultimately, the choice is yours.
 If you want to put your money at risk with PayPal, you can.
-Or you can pay the same amount to be safer and happier with GunTab.
+Or you can pay less to be safer and happier with GunTab.